ilchen/cryptopals/README.md

 ### Challenge 59
-[Challenge 59](https://toadstyle.org/cryptopals/59.txt) is is based on the Weierstrass form of representing elliptic curves: y<sup>2</sup> = x<sup>3</sup> + ax + b
+[Challenge 59](https://toadstyle.org/cryptopals/59.txt) is based on the Weierstrass form of representing elliptic curves: y<sup>2</sup> = x<sup>3</sup> + ax + b

 When implementing the group operation in E(F<sub>p</sub>), division should be carried out as multiplication by